JacksonBates/blog/_posts/2019-06-14-setting-canonical-urls-with-poole-jekyll.md

 permalink: /canonical-url
 date: 2019-06-14 11:33:00 +0800
 tags: [seo]
+description: A simple, one line snippet that adds canonical urls to Jekyll blogs without the need for SEO gems to be installed.
 ---

 ## Setting a Canonical Url for your Poole or Jekyll Blog